 The support I offer through a collaborative relationship enables exploration of difficult thought patterns, emotions, and behaviors that may hold you back from being your most authentic and vital self.
-Together, we can discover your strengths that will determine the very best strategies to help you adapt to past experiences or current changes and to embrace a more meaningful life experience with personal growth and resilience.
+Together, we can talk about your strengths in order to determine the very best strategies to help you adapt to past experiences or current changes and to embrace a more meaningful life experience with personal growth and resilience.

-I most enjoy co-creating healthy, meaningful lives with individuals across the adult lifespan who are from culturally diverse ethnic and racial backgrounds, spiritual orientations, and gender and sexual identities.
+I most enjoy co-creating healthy, meaningful lives with individuals across the adult lifespan who are from culturally diverse ethnic and racial backgrounds, spiritual orientations, and affectional orientations.
 I have special interest in working with individuals who are experiencing grief related to any type of loss, individuals with different abilities or facing barriers due to cognitive, developmental, physical or mental conditions, and older adults who are interested in exploring existential matters and aging well and in place.
 Whether your experiences have been depression, anxiety, grief, perfectionism, or trauma, I find it to be most worth your while to learn about and understand your values, your strengths, and your cultural norms.
 We then adapt the therapeutic process to meet your needs and expectations for the best possible outcome.
-Nature-based counseling, animal-assisted therapy, cognitive-behavioral therapy, compassion focused therapy, acceptance and commitment therapy, narrative therapy, and reminiscence therapy are among the evidence-based therapeutic processes I use within an eclectic, person-centered and strengths-based practice.
+Nature-based counseling, animal-assisted therapy, cognitive-behavioral therapy, compassion focused therapy, acceptance and commitment therapy, narrative therapy, and reminiscence therapy are among the evidence-based therapeutic processes I use within a person-centered, affirmative, and strengths-based practice.
 I also use a Health at Every Size approach for those in recovery from an eating disorder or who experience body image issues, issues with food, or disordered eating patterns.

 A little more about me....I am originally from the Chicago area, but am in profound love with the south, having lived in Texas (and really south--in Mexico and Belize), and now settling in Pittsboro, NC.
-My spouse and I are enjoying country living as an ideal balance to urban employment, tending to gardens, honeybees, various farm critters, and our 4, elder rescue pugs.
-Two of our beloveds, Violet and Gordon, provide canine love and support to older adults through regular visits to independent living communities.
-When not tending to the "farm", I enjoy volunteering with local shelter animals, hiking the bountiful trails of NC, watching Turner Classic Movies, and exploring the diverse culinary offerings of the Triangle.
+My spouse and I are enjoying country living tending to gardens, honeybees, various farm critters, and our 4, elder rescue pugs.
+Two of our beloveds, Violet and Gordon, provide canine love and support to older adults through regular visits to retirement and independent living communities.
+When not tending to the homestead, I enjoy volunteering with local shelter animals, hiking the bountiful trails of NC, watching Turner Classic Movies, and exploring the diverse culinary offerings of the Triangle.